BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <p>
 That primeval "pull" is something I’ve experienced too.
-For example, I remember once, when I was stressed, feeling a pull toward dark red foods such as certain berries.
+For example, I remember once, when I was stressed in college, feeling a pull toward dark red foods such as certain berries.
 It turns out dark red foods have a number of compounds that counteract stress.⁸
 </p>